tinko26/ao/docs/api/src/ao_sys/ao_async.h.md

 };
 ```

-This type represents the waiting for all out of a set of asynchronous events.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `count` | The number of asynchronous events |
 | `count_checked` | The number of asynchronous evens that have been checked already. |